PhotonicsTUL/PLaSK/doc/XPL_geometry.rst

    :attr name: Object name for further reference.
 In :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
    :attr repeat: Number of repetitive occurrences of stack content.
 This attribute allows to create periodic vertical structures (e. g.
 DBRs) easily.
 Defaults to 1. (integer)
    :attr shift: Vertical position of the stack bottom edge in its local coordinates.
-This attribute really makes sense only if the stack is the main element of the geometry, as in such case its local coordinates define global geometry coordinate system.
 Defaults to 0. (float [µm])
    :attr left: Default horizontal alignment specification: position of the left edge of the bounding box of each element. (float [µm])
    :attr right: Default horizontal alignment specification: position of the right edge of the bounding box of each element. (float [µm])
    :attr trancenter: Default horizontal alignment specification: position of the center of the bounding box of each element. (float [µm])